 Early life :1945-1954 Mkondo was born in 1945 in Fort Victoria, (now Masvingo).
 He was the third born in a family of 18 children, the second son of Tangi Mkondo.
 Paul grew up in Nerupiri Village in Gutu a district of Masvingo Province.
 He later moved with his father Tangi Mhova Mkondo, who was a very hard-working & disciplined farm manager (who was asked by the white farm owner to relocate with him because he trusted & respected his work ethics), to Schoora Estate in Marandellas (now Marondera) in Mashonaland East Province.

 Entrepreneurship and businesses establishment 1965-1969 Mkondo decided to open his own business in Lochinvar, and purchased the Club Hideout 99 with approval from the Rhodesian Liquor Licensing Board and the municipal authorities.
-This site later became an important meeting site for supporters of the Zimbabwe African National Union (ZANU), and stored weapons for the party's militant wing, the Zimbabwe African National Liberation Army (ZANLA).Mkondo also participated in a series of urban bombings, such as the sabotage of petrol installations in Epworth.
-Throughout the 1960s, he worked as an insurance & financial advisor.
+This site later became an important meeting site for supporters of the Zimbabwe African National Union (ZANU), and stored weapons for the party's militant wing, the Zimbabwe African National Liberation Army (ZANLA).Mkondo throughout the 1960s, he worked as an insurance & financial advisor.
 His business acumen and strong work ethic set off his entrepreneurial spirit which made him start a garage and taxi business in Machipisa, Highfields.
-Mkondo eventually founded his own taxi company, Sharaude Glen Noah Taxi Services (Pvt) Ltd, which came to own the second largest taxi fleet in Rhodesia.
+Mkondo eventually founded his own taxi company, Sharaude Glen Noah Taxi Services (Pvt) Ltd, which came to own the second largest taxi fleet in Rhodesia, the largest being a cooperative ( Mkondo’s was the largest fleet in the country owned by one Family).
 At some point he also served as president of the country's Metered Taxi Operators' Association.